sfraser-dev/go-bootcamp/README.md

 # Go Programming

-## Udemy

-Go: The Comple Developer's Guide (Golang) by Stephen Grider.
+Go: The Comple Developer's Guide (Golang) by Stephen Grider (Udemy).

 This course is an introduction to Google's Go for programmers coming from other languages.